-If you’re just getting started, no one expects you to know the entire Bible right this second.
+If you’re just getting started reading the Bible, no one expects you to know the entire Bible right this second.

 For all of us, we should be faithfully and diligently training ourselves for godliness (1 Timothy 4:7) through the disciplined intake of God’s word.

 We do this one book at a time.
 One study at a time.
 One day at a time.